lauringlab/COVID19SequenceCompile/README.md

 These Nanopore or Illumina systems generate .fastq formatted files, containing the raw sequence data for each sample.
 There is a python script on the lab computer that converts these files to .fasta files, with a ">" symbol marking the beginning of each new sequence.
 After that symbol will be a string denoting the barcode value for the corresponding sample, and the sequence will proceed on a new line following that information.

-This .fasta file is called <b>plateMapName.all.consensus.fasta</b> and is placed in the corresponding plateMapName folder within [DropBox/MED-LauringLab/ProcessedGenomes/].
+The .fasta files generated are called <b>plateMapName.all.consensus.fasta & plateMapName.all.consensus.final.fasta</b> and are placed in the corresponding plateMapName folder within [DropBox/MED-LauringLab/ProcessedGenomes/].

 ---